ontousis/forklift-person-accident-detection/README.md

 ### Requirements

 The system was designed to be run on a raspberry pi 4b or later, running ubuntu 24.04.
 A usb camera is assumed to provide the image input.
 A Google Coral TPU Accelerator is also required for the object detection process.
-The "danger" indication is provided as a 2 second high output at GPIO pin 17.
-Frames in which a potentially dangerous situation is detected are sent in a POST request, the body of which also contains the corresponding date/time information.
+The "danger" indication is provided as a 2 second high output at GPIO pin 17, and the corresponding frame, annotated with the bounding box of the potentially dangerous forklift,is sent to a specified url in a POST request, the body of which also contains the corresponding date/time information.

 ### Parameter Configuration
 The necessary parameters can be configured through the config.yaml file: